solidoss/solidframe/tutorials/mpipc_file/README.md

 };
 ```

-Lets delve a little onto the serialize method.
+Lets delve a little into the _serialize_ method.

+**First, some background**
-First, some background.
-The serialization engine from solid framework is asynchronous - this means that the serialization does not happen right-away but it is scheduled for later when input data or output space will be available.
+The serialization engine from solid framework is _lazy_ - this means that the serialization does not happen right-away but it is scheduled for later when input data or output space will be available.
 That is why, pushing items into serialization engine, schedules them in a stack (LastInFirstOut) like fashion.
 This is why the elements you push last will actually get serialized first.
-In some situation, as is the case with FileResponse, some serialization engine decisions/operations can happen after some certain fields were already serialized.
+In some situation, as is the case with FileResponse, some serialization engine decisions/operations must happen after some certain fields were already serialized.
 In our case, on the deserialization (client) side, before starting to serialize the stream we need it opened for writing to a file.

 In the future versions of mpipc library we might be able to access the Request message from within the serialization method of the Response (via ConnectionContext) but now we need to return from the server with the local path (given on Request) and open the file stream for writing, after we've received the localpath string.
 For that we use the pushCall functionality of the serialization engine - which schedules a call to a lambda after the other message items (the remote_path and local_path and in case of deserializer, remote_file_size) were completed.